Volunteer Task Descriptions

 • Overall community garden organization

-• Promote community gardens; answer questions year round
+• Work as a team; answer questions year round

 • Allocate plots to gardeners in an equitable way, keeping with mandate of WRCA

-• Send emails between coordinators and gardeners; many emails are sent during May; 2 or 3 times per month June through September
+• Send emails to gardeners; many emails are sent during May; 2 or 3 times per month June through September